lolli42/dbdoctor/README.md

 * Dangling workspace records: When a workspace is deleted all records in all tables assigned to this workspace are usually removed.
 If that fails, those records are left over.
 The check finds those records and allows deletion.

+* Record translations with invalid parent: Record translations ("translate" / "connected" mode, as opposed to "free" mode) use the database field "transOrigPointerField" (DB field name usually "l10n_parent" or "l18n_parent").
+This field points to a default language record.
+This health check verifies if that target exists in the database, is on the same page, and the deleted flag is in sync.
+Having "dangling" localized records on a page can otherwise trigger various issue when the page is copied or similar.

 # FAQ